AAksentyev/playwright-framework/README.md

 # 🎭 Playwright Framework
 ### A portable, plug-and-play Playwright automation framework with decorators, API testing support, reporting, strongly-typed utilities, and more!

+# [!]
+Brief Note

+_While the code in this repo is fully functional and ready to use as is with the included features, the code and the documentation is by no means "final".
+I'm actively working on refactoring, improving and expanding the features set with almost daily updates as I'm able._

 ---

 # 🌟 Quick Start